Preparing the corporate ship

 The questions every CFO now needs to answer are what additional steps they should take to improve their visibility and control over all spend, and how they can improve and maximize the value they achieve for every £ or $ spent.

 The obvious answer is to automate the entire purchasing and accounts payable process as this will provide visibility and control over what is spent, deliver welcome productivity gains for everyone involved across the business, and allow staff to focus on more important work.

 What else can you do to survive a recession and prepare for the future?

 The above will help to save you cash but why stop there?
-Digital Invoice Capture also provides the granular spend data on every aspect of your corporate purchasing (every supplier, every invoice and every line item) and, by leveraging spend management expertise (delivered as a service), can identify and deliver substantial savings on everything you already buy.
+Digital Invoice Capture also provides granular spend data on every aspect of your corporate purchasing (every supplier, every invoice, and every line item) and, by leveraging spend management expertise (delivered as a service), can identify and deliver substantial savings on everything you already buy.
 For businesses with a turnover of £10m or more, these savings can be £100k’s per annum.